alexclassroom/connect-polylang-elementor/README.txt

 ### What the Plugin Does

 #### 📍 Template translation and show in the correct language
-Create translations for your Elementor templates especially for (Elementor Pro) Theme Builder.
+Create translations for your Elementor templates especially for header, footer or archive templates with [**Elementor Pro Theme Builder**](https://trk.elementor.com/5l8mc0eyt38p-theme-builder) *(affiliated link)*.

 #### 🔄 Language Switcher
 A native Elementor Widget to easily build a nice and fully customizable language switcher: